pbehnke/frontline/README.md

 To help intercept, change and debug web pages for web development.
 Frontline is a transparent web debugging proxy that can be used for any browser.

-## Limitations
-Currently Frontline only supports overriding/modifying a single Url.

 ## Quick Start
 * Install Node `brew install nodejs`.
 * Install frontline `npm install -g frontline`